Update October 2013

 Public roadways are transportation corridors that need to safely and efficiently accommodate multiple motorized and non-motorized modes of transportation.

-- Generally accepted national standard and practices for cycling, for example, AASHTO guidelines and NACTO guidelines should be used to design bicycle facilities.
+- Generally accepted national standards and practices for cycling, for example, AASHTO guidelines and NACTO guidelines should be used to design bicycle facilities.

-- Pavement markings, such as sharrows, bike lane stripes are commonly utilized.
+- Pavement markings, such as sharrows, and bike lane stripes are commonly utilized.

 - Bicycle warning signs are posted when there is insufficient room for side-by-side lane sharing or when there are narrow roads with significant traffic.

 - Full user assessments of benefits and tradeoffs for incremental increases in the paved width of heavy traffic roads are conducted before design decisions are made.

 - Roadways should be maintained free of sand, gravel, ridges, and holes.

 - Annual street maintenance plans include resources for winter sand removal from streets, filling of longitudinal cracks, and addressing other unsafe road designs such as drain grates.

 - Loop detectors at signalized intersections are adjusted to detect bicycles.